About

 Whether you’re a seasoned {shiny} user who wants to network and share knowledge, someone who’s just getting started and wants to learn from the experts, or anybody in between, if you’re interested in {shiny}, this conference is for you.

-Take a look at last year's website to see what it's all about!
+Take a look at our YouTube channel to see what it's all about!

 Find us at The Catalyst, 3 Science Square, Newcastle Helix, Newcastle, NE4 5TG.